DuendeInexistente/Cirque/ShortStories/stars.md

 (Cyan)

-# For you never came to me.
+# For you to stay away from me.

 [^fall]: O_U had a much heavier and more resistant than the other units' that allowed it to remain completely active, despite the wind overwhelming it's non-interrelative levitation systems.
 Unable to do anything about the fall, protocol requested it at least log it.